Florida Accredited Medical Assistant Schools and Programs

 8. Daytona State College

 Daytona State College is located in Daytona Beach, Florida.
 The College offers a certificate in medical assisting.
-The school states that their program is limited to a few students each year and the program adheres to high professional standards.
-Students must qualify for admission by taking pre-entrance exams and completing a pre-requisite course.
+The school states that its program is limited to a few students each year and adheres to high professional standards.
+Students must be admitted by taking pre-entrance exams and completing a pre-requisite course.
 Graduates may take certification exams.

 9. Indian River State College